 Never to give up and wait for moments which make all the waiting worth it.
 And not to give up photography when more and more people show up in the fields.

-Well, I guess most important is that on the one hand you agree with your doing and on the other hand never to stop being critical about your results.
+Well, I guess most important is that on the one hand, you agree with your doing and on the other hand never to stop being critical about your results.
 And think about it if it’s really necessary to be so active and driven by the internet as many nowadays are.
 And think about if you discover something special, maybe a hidden place, if it’s really necessary to publish those photographs.
 Think about your influence, you may and will do harm.

 9) What are your future photography goals?

-Well, I really would like to limit my eyes to one country for a while, just trying to capture the absolutely best in it.
+Well, I really would like to limit my eyes to one country for a while, just trying to capture the absolute best in it.
 But also I really like to re-visit the alps, it has been four years now and I still miss them.
 As I said – that’s where I started landscape photography.

 Make sure to visit Sven Müllers Website and to follow him on Facebook & 500px!